 It is essential for performance and longevity of the air-cooled engine to keep the cylinder head cooling fins clean and free of obstruction.
-After every 8 hours of operation, check the performance of the cooling system by starting the engine, holding a hand adjacent to the cylinder head(s), and feeling the cooling airflow.
-If there is little or no airflow, clean the cooling fins as follows:
+After every 8 hours of operation, check the performance of the cooling system by starting the engine, holding a hand adjacent to the cylinder head, and feeling the cooling airflow.
+If there is little or no airflow, clean the cooling fins as described on the next page.